 The Stucchi room is a double room which is part of the eighteenth-century area of the structure.
 The name of the room is derived from the plaster decorations and the refined paintings that adorn the ceiling.
 An arch, located at the center of the large room, measuring 22 square meters plus the bathroom, gives it a particular architectural elegance and recites a verse from the canticle "Nunc dimittis" of the Gospel according to Luke: "custodi nos dormientes".
-The double bed can be divided into two single beds if necessary and can accomodate up to 3 people upon request.
+The double bed can be divided into two single beds.

 Superior Double Room Santa Maria